 Stardew Valley doesn't have official Steam Workshop support, but its modding community has absolutely blossomed since it released in 2016.
 There are thousands of mods out there that do everything from changing what your animals look like, to making fishing easier, to adding items and adjusting game balance.
 We've completely overhauled our guide to the best Stardew Valley mods that change how the game looks and make farm life more convenient.

 Most of these mods were found either on the official Stardew Valley Mod forum or at the game's Nexus Mods page, both of which are getting more amazing mods everyday.
 If you're wondering how to play multiplayer, see our separate Stardew Valley multiplayer guide.
+Even with mods, Stardew Valley is one of the best laptop games to play on a low-spec machine.

 An important thing to note before jumping in is that Stardew Valley is still actively getting updates.
 Since there isn't any official mod support (yet) there's a chance that mods will break or need to be reinstalled after updates, so it's smart to back-up any files you are going to modify in case you need to revert the changes.
 And back up your save data just to be safe.
 It can be found by default at C:\Users\[USERNAME]\AppData\Roaming\StardewValley\Saves.